winkelman/coursera-jhuds-dw/README.md

 - `inspect_data.R` used to inspect the format of the features data
 - `run_analysis.R` used to create the tidy dataset

-To recreate the tidy dataset, clone this repository and run the `run_analysis.R` from the command line (with `Rscript run_analysis.R`) or from the R console.
+To recreate the tidy dataset, clone this repository and run the `run_analysis.R` script from the command line (with `Rscript run_analysis.R`) or from the R console.